jeeneo/android_kernel_samsung_gts9wifi/docs/README.md

 `cat toolchain_X710.tar.gz.partaa toolchain_X710.tar.gz.partab > toolchain_X710.tar.gz`
 `tar -toolchain_X710.tar.gz` from inside `kernel_platform`, it should extract to `prebuilts/`

-Delete the `kernel_platform/common` and clone this repo with `--recurse-submodules` (for KernelSU) in it's place.
+Delete the `kernel_platform/common` and clone this repo in it's place.
 (I'm currently too lazy to make a monorepo for everything, that might change in the future but is currently how I want to publish changes)

+For KernelSU-Next/SukiSU-Ultra, init the submodule after the respective checkout (`git submodule update --init --recursive`)

 Run `nix-shell` from the projects root.